lucasbrandm/ArduinoSubCounter/README.md

   - Enter https://arduino.esp8266.com/stable/package_esp8266com_index.json into the File>Preferences>Additional Boards Manager URLs field of the Arduino IDE.
 You can add multiple URLs, separating them with commas.
   - Open Boards Manager from Tools > Board menu and install esp8266 platform (and don't forget to select your ESP8266 board from Tools > Board menu after installation).

+Connect your board to a USB port on your computer.
+In Arduino IDE, go to "Tools" and then click on "Ports".
+You should see a COM*X* (where X is a number) letting you know your board is being recognized by your computer.

+### Resolving Library Dependencies

+After downloading this repository to your computer, you'll need to open it in Arduino IDE by going to File -> Open and then searching for the folder where you downloaded this project.
+The first few lines in the code are some comments and then some libraries that this project relies on.
+These libraries are:

+- MD_Parola
+- MD_MAX72xx
+- JsonStreamingParser
+- ArduinoJson
+- InstagramStats

+Don't worry about downloading the libraries, they have been included in this project and you can find them inside the "Libraries" folder.
+You will, however, need to add each of them individually to Arduino IDE by going to Sketch -> Include Library -> Add .ZIP Library

+Now, press the cyan Checkmark icon in the top-left corner of Arduino IDE, this button is called "Verify".
+The code should compile with no errors.
+If it doesn't, make sure you added all the libraries mentioned above.

+## Setting up the program

+In order to get accurate results, we'll need some information:

+- Facebook and Instagram Access Tokens and User IDs
+- Wifi settings

+You will need to change the fields *INSTAGRAM_ACCESS_TOKEN*,  *IG_USER_ID*, *FACEBOOK_ACCESS_TOKEN*, *FB_USER_ID* with information gathered from Facebook's Graph API.
+How to get such information is out of scope for this guide, but you can watch [this video](https://www.youtube.com/watch?v=9UCyRyJyZAo&t=0s) to learn how to do that.

+You'll also need to edit the fields *ssid* and *password* with the corresponding Wi-Fi Network name and password you wish to use.

+## Verifying and compiling

+Now, verify your code is working by clicking on the "Verify" button and upload your code to the board if it compiles correctly.
+You can upload the code by clicking on the right arrow right next to the Verify button.

+That's it!
+In just a few seconds, your display should show you the accurate number of Instagram followers and Facebook Likes your pages currently have.
+If all you see is a "0" next to each icon, make sure you have correctly set up the User IDs and Access Tokens.